lf-energy/tac/process/documentation.md

 > - The project MUST adopt a code of conduct and post it in a standard location. {Met URL} [[code_of_conduct](https://www.bestpractices.dev/en/criteria#1.code_of_conduct)]
 > - The project MUST clearly define and publicly document the key roles in the project and their responsibilities, including any tasks those roles must perform.
 It MUST be clear who has which role(s), though this might not be documented in the same way. {Met URL} [[roles_responsibilities](https://www.bestpractices.dev/en/criteria#1.roles_responsibilities)]

+The [LF Energy TSC repository template](https://github.com/lf-energy/tsc-template) has a number of templates projects can use.

 ## Keeping Documentation up to date

 > - The project MUST make an effort to keep the documentation consistent with the current version of the project results (including software produced by the project).
 Any known documentation defects making it inconsistent MUST be fixed.
 If the documentation is generally current, but erroneously includes some older information that is no longer true, just treat that as a defect, then track and fix as usual. {N/A justification} {Met justification} [[documentation_current](https://www.bestpractices.dev/en/criteria#1.documentation_current)]

+Some ideas here:

+- Have the documentation in the same repo as the code, so that as new changes are added the documentation can be added at the same time ( bonus points - your documentation is easily versioned using this approach ).
+- Include in your release process a documentation review.